 While examining this issue last year, I noted that even in this era of globalization, “mercantilism still lurks in the shadows.”
 Yet the example of a country like Mexico shows that trends toward nationalization are not irreversible.

-This article originally appeared at America’s Future Foundation’s Doublethink blog, April 19, 2013.
+This story first appeared at America’s Future Foundation’s Doublethink blog, April 19, 2013.